Open Bible Data Home About News OET Key

 שִׂימֵ֨נִי כַֽחוֹתָ֜ם עַל־לִבֶּ֗ךָ כַּֽחוֹתָם֙ עַל־זְרוֹעֶ֔ךָ

-The point of this comparison is that the woman wants the man she loves to be close to her like a seal hanging from a cord around his neck that hangs down over his heart (chest) and like a seal that is worn on his arm.
-If it would be helpful in your language, you could use an equivalent comparison or express this meaning in plain language.
-Alternately, you could express the point of comparison as modeled by the UST.
-Alternate translation: “Please keep me very near to you”
+The woman is saying that she wants the man she loves to be close to her like the seal hanging from a cord around his neck down over his heart (chest) and like a seal that is worn on his arm.
+If it would be helpful in your language, you could state that explicitly.
+Alternate translation: [Please keep me very near to you]

 Note 3 topic: figures-of-speech / explicit